 Note 4: Poor include both the impoverished and destitute.

-1.Animal sacrifice is not for everyone
+1.Busting the point that animal sacrifice is not for everyone

 Interpretation of Quranic verses requires complete knowledge 0f Ilm-ul-Kalaam.
 Anyone venturing to interpret the verses of the holy Quran for the public needs to have a thorough knowledge of the Tafaseer in Islamic resources especially if the interpretation is new and seeks to break away from a universally accepted meaning of a commandment.
 Brother Abdullah is not an Islamic Scholar or Sheikh or Mufti who has the required credentials to reject the prevalent meaning and give a new meaning to Verse 28 in Chapter 22 of the holy Quran.
 It is purely his personal view and he is entitled to his opinion offered in good faith.
 What is of concern, however, is that the article has been printed in a reputable Saudi newspaper.
 Muslims living outside the Kingdom who consider Saudi Arabia as the guardian of the Sunni Islamic faith could take it as the official opinion of the establishment and embrace it in their Hajj practice.